Alfi Inc shares more than double, other 'meme stocks' mixed

 Some social media users and one portfolio manager cited a Benzinga.com report that Alfi planned to buy back stock as helping to fuel the rally.
 An investor relations representative for Alfi pointed Reuters to the report without providing details.

-The stock had already surged almost 127% last week after it announced the rollout of tablets to Uber (UBER.N) and Lyft (LYFT.O) drivers nationwide.
+The stock had already surged almost 127% last week after it announced the rollout of tablets to Uber and Lyft drivers nationwide.

 “They’ve had two great stories come out in recent days.
 It’s a small company and doesn’t take much to move the stock,” said Daniel Morgan, portfolio manager at Synovus Trust in Atlanta, Georgia.